Pitam Pura: Education

-Shopping and entertainment

-With the advent of shopping malls and retail outlets of world-renowned brands and designer labels, like Gold Souk, Pacific Mall, M2K Cinemas, PVR Cinemas, Fun Republic, Pitampura has developed really well, resulting in a skyrocketing of the real estate prices in the area.
-Pitampura also has some High-Class hotels like "Hotel City Park" and even otherwise.
-Also, Netaji Subash Place, which is a hangout hub for Delhiites comes under Pitampura.
-There is a local market in Pitampura which is called Rani Bagh market where people generally shop for fresh produce of fruits and vegetables, along with clothes and things needed at home, like utensils.
-It is a crowded place but the goods are really affordable.

 Dilli Haat (Pitampura)

-Dilli Haat at Pitampura, north-west Delhi, near the TV Tower, is the second of its kind project of Delhi Tourism and Transport Development Corporation.
-The success of the Dilli Haat at the INA market encouraged the DITDC to open another, bigger, and better Dilli Haat, at Pitampura.
+Dilli Haat at Pitampura, north-west Delhi, near the TV Tower, is the second of its kind project of Delhi Tourism and Transport Development Corporation (DTTDC).
+The success of the Dilli Haat at the INA market encouraged the DTTDC to open another, bigger, and better Dilli Haat, at Pitampura.

 The Pitampura Haat, like its progenitor at the INA market, will showcase tribal art and craft, culture, cuisine, music, as well as the essence of street culture.
 The gateway to the Haat will serve as a street plaza.
 Vendors selling everything from paper toys and balloons to popcorn will get space on the walkway, giving a feel of Delhi's street culture.

 There is to be a spice court that will allow shoppers to pick up authentic spices.
 Right next to it is the art court comprising an exhibition and art gallery space.
-The craft shops have been organized in two blocks along a central axis.
+The craft shops have been organised in two blocks along a central axis.
 At the rear of the Haat there is an amphitheater and food court, but to reach the food court you will have to walk through the craft stores.
 It is a clever way of attracting people to buy as these food stalls attract the maximum crowd.

 Accessibility

 As many as three Delhi Metro Stations - Netaji Subhash Place, Kohat Enclave and Pitampura, cover this locality.

-It is very close to Rohini, Rani Bagh, Model Town, Shalimar Bagh, Punjabi Bagh, Ashok Vihar, Lawrence Road areas.
-Pitampura has many housing colonies like SD-Tower Apartments (known for the largest Super HIG flats by the Delhi Development Authority and also for its nearness to Netaji Subhash district center and TV Tower), Vaishali, Saraswati Vihar (the largest colony of Pitampura), Lok Vihar, Ajay Apartments, Apna Ghar Society, Bank Vihar, I.D.P.L.
-Colony, Kohat Enclave, Rohit Kunj, Sandesh Vihar, Jhulelal Apartments, Engineer's Enclave, Harsh Vihar, Kapil Vihar, Vishakha Enclave, Maurya Enclave, etc. These societies have various facilities like community centers, central parks, and parking lots.
+It is very close to Rohini, Model Town, Shalimar Bagh, Punjabi Bagh, Ashok Vihar, Lawrence Road areas.
+Pitampura has many housing colonies like Deepali Enclave, Tarun Enclave, Pushpanjali Enclave, West Enclave, Sharda Niketan, Nishant Kunj, Kohat Enclave, SD-Tower Apartments (known for the largest Super HIG flats by the Delhi Development Authority and also for its nearness to Netaji Subhash district center and TV Tower), Vaishali, Saraswati Vihar (the largest colony of Pitampura), Lok Vihar, Ajay Apartments, Apna Ghar Society, Bank Vihar, I.D.P.L.
+Colony, Kohat Enclave, Rohit Kunj, Sandesh Vihar, Jhulelal Apartments, Engineer's Enclave, Harsh Vihar, Kapil Vihar, Vishakha Enclave, Maurya Enclave, Rani Bagh etc. These societies have various facilities like community centers, central parks, and parking lots.